 The rooms?
 Soundproofed, modern and elegant with the added luxury of Swarovski bathrooms if you stay in an Imperial Suite.

-Yotel Gatwick is literally in the airport and offers ‘futuristic cabins’ to travellers wanting to be on site before their flight or if you arrive and have a few hours to kill before your flight and don’t have lounge access.
-They offer ‘cabins’ with a whole plethora of mod-cons including adjustable smart beds, super fast wi-fi, memory foam mattress and noise cancelling earplugs that are quite incredible!
+Yotel Gatwick is literally in the airport and offers ‘futuristic cabins’ to travellers wanting to be on-site before their flight or if you arrive and have a few hours to kill before your flight and don’t have lounge access.
+They offer ‘cabins’ with a whole plethora of mod-cons including adjustable smart beds, super-fast wi-fi, memory foam mattresses and noise-cancelling earplugs that are quite incredible!

-A two-minute walk to the airport makes the Radisson Bue a great option if you want to be on site but get as much sleep as possible.
+A two-minute walk to the airport makes the Radisson Blu a great option if you want to be on-site but get as much sleep as possible.
 It also offers a fitness club, restaurant and high-speed wifi but the big draw is the incredible lobby bar.
 It’s unique Wine Tower Bar is a refrigerated tower that is so tall the staff have to wear harnesses and climb up the tower to reach the wine you’ve ordered.

 Paris: CitizenM Charles de Gaulle airport hotel